- December 24, 2012

 The model is structured like a pyramid.
 At the bottom are the basic entry-level wines (Gutsweine).
 Above these are the village wines (Ortsweine), followed by the single vineyards worthy of premier cru (Erste Lage) or, more often than not, the now higher-rated grand cru (Grosse Lage) status.
 (In 2012, Grosse Lage replaced Erste Lage at the top and should not be confused with Grosslage, the term for a large collective site—a deceiving category created by the 1971 German Wine Law, which needs to be banned.)
 In general, the ranking of vineyards is problematic, especially along the Mosel which has so many great sites.

 Grosses Gewächs (GG) is a VDP designation for its "best" dry wines that must come from a Grosse Lage and are usually packaged in a tall, heavy embossed bottle—now with a new GG emblem since Erste Lage no longer applies.

-In addition, the VDP has an eagle bearing a grape bunch on either the capsule or label, and the wines are now grouped in one of the aforementioned designations of origin.
+In addition, the VDP has a stylized eagle bearing a grape bunch on either the capsule or label, and the wines are now grouped in one of the aforementioned designations of origin.
 Unfortunately, the majority of the “lesser” dry and off-dry wines from a Grosse Lage are stripped of their vineyard name and downgraded to either a Guts- or Ortswein—in many instances, a dumbing down of terroir, as some of these wines have great potential and reflect a specific vineyard or even a demarcated section within a vineyard.
 But the VDP prefers the “one wine principle” for dry wines from a classified site.